mmrath/gobase/web/README.md

 # clipo

 `clipo` is the external facing web application
-`admin` is the internal facing web application
+`oppo` is the internal facing web application